splunk/splunk-sdk-php/README.md

-# The Splunk Software Development Kit for PHP (Private)
+# The Splunk Software Development Kit for PHP (Preview)

 This SDK contains library code and examples designed to enable developers to build applications using Splunk.